10 biggest benefits of daily meditation practice

 Meditation benefits count, don’t they?
 Otherwise, why would all these millions of people waste twenty minutes twice a day, sitting with their eyes closed and doing nothing useful?

-So here is an overview of, arguably, the 10 biggest benefits which result from regular practice of the Transcendental Meditation technique.
+As counting goes, here’s an overview of arguably the ten most important positive effects which result from regular practice of the Transcendental Meditation (TM) technique.

 - leadership abilities,

 - physiological settledness and stability during mental task performance (measured by skin conductance levels),